side menu icon

 This patch and charms are sold separately at our Girl Scout Shops and online

-Through the Project Get Out Patch, girls focus on physical and emotional health.
-By completing all the steps, girls learn the skills they need to keep their bodies healthy, their minds engaged and focused on healthy living.
+Through the Project Get Out Patch , girls focus on physical and emotional health.
+By completing all the steps, girls learn the skills they need to keep their bodies healthy and their minds engaged and focused on healthy living.
 The patch encourages girls to get outside of their comfort zone and try something new!

 Do you love sharing how awesome being a Girl Scout is?
 Do you have friends that aren’t yet Girl Scouts, but you think they should be?
 We have a fun, new way to encourage your friends to join while spreading the Girl Scout message in your school, neighborhood and community.
 The Super Recruiter Patch allows girls to complete this checklist and workbook and become our next P2P super recruiter!